SASKATOON - Gordie Howe learned to play hockey with second-hand skates.

 The 86-year-old suffered two disabling strokes late last year.
 His family has said his health has improved after he underwent a stem-cell treatment as part of a clinical trial in Mexico.

 Howe's sister, Helen Cummine, who lives in Saskatoon, says Howe is excited to return home.
-But she adds the family is reeling after her older brother, Vic, died Saturday.
+But she adds the family is still reeling after her older brother, Vic, died Saturday in Moncton, N.B.

-"(They) would get a brick of ice cream, cut it in half, tie (us) to a banister of the stairs and sit there and eat it in front of us.
-They'd say 'When you're free you can have some,'" she says with a laugh.
+"(They) would get a brick of ice cream, cut it in half, tie (us) to banister of the stairs and sit there and eat it in front of us.
+They'd say 'when you're free you can have some,'" she says with a laugh.
 "We never got any."

-Gordie Howe, one of nine siblings, was actually born in Floral, Saskatchewan, a tiny community just southeast of Saskatoon.
+Gordie Howe, one of nine siblings, was actually born in Floral, Sask., a tiny community just southeast of Saskatoon.
 The family moved to the city when he was an infant.

 Patton MacLean lives in the home where the Howe children grew up.
 He says the house is a point of pride for the community.

-The city brims with pride for Howe, whether it is in constructing a statue, or naming the street in front of the city's largest arena after him.
+The city brims with pride for Howe, whether it is a statue, or the street in front of the city's largest arena that is named after him.

 Mayor Don Atchison remembers attending a parade for Howe in 1966.